cmagee511/cmagee511/README.md

 - 👋 Hi, I’m Curtis
-- 👀 I’m interested in becoming a Data Analysis
+- 👀 I’m interested in becoming a Data Analyst
 - 🌱 I’m currently learning how to use SQL and then Python to help me break into a data role